PyWiFeS/pipeline/docs/source/usage.rst

         ./reduce_data.py /.../my_raw_data --red-params /.../user_red_param_file.json5 --blue-params /.../user_blue_param_file.json5

+The default parameters (annotated, with various options) are normally read by the pipeline from pip's site-packages/pywifes/pipeline_params/[blue,red]/ directory.
+The files in the installation directory are copied by pip and changes in the installation directory will not be seen by the pipeline without reinstalling.

 **Reduce Data Using Master Calibration Files**

 To perform data reduction using master calibration files from previous reductions, use the `--from-master` flag along with the path to the directory containing all calibration files.
 Both blue and red data should be stored together in the same directory for coherence.
 If no path is specified after the `--from-master` flag, the default directory `./data_products/master_calib` is assumed.